codica2/services-monitoring-with-monit/README.md

 You will then be able to access the monit web interface by going to “example.com:2812”

-Login with your user credentionals:
+Login with your user credentials:

 ![](images/monit_http.png)

 ### Monit Check Process Script Example
-This is an example of scrip for monitoring [sidekiq](https://github.com/mperham/sidekiq) with Monit
+This is an example of a script for [sidekiq](https://github.com/mperham/sidekiq) monitoring with Monit

 ```
 check process sidekiq_staging with pidfile /tmp/pids/sidekiq.pid